Pieter van Langen

 • Make design knowledge part of a team’s DNA.

-Posted by Pieter van Langen in Handbook
+Posted by Pieter van Langen in Background

 Member of Ooa

-In November 2019, Pieter van Langen (founder and owner of Design Impulse) has become a member of Ooa, the Dutch Order of Organization experts and advisors.
+In November 2019, Pieter van Langen (founder and owner of Design Impulse) has become a member of Ooa, the Dutch Order of organization experts and advisors.
 Ooa is the eldest professional association for consultants in the world.
 Through its membership, Design Impulse likes to express that our customers can always count on knowledgeable, professional, and challenging consultancy.

 Ooa acts as a knowledge platform for members, organizing knowledge exchange between consultants and other professionals.
 In 1989, Ooa joined the International Council of Management Consultancy Institutes (ICMCI).
 See the website of Ooa for more information (in Dutch).